Pregnancy Precautions: FAQs

 Please Note: By clicking a link to any resource listed on this page, you will be leaving the KidsHealth site.

 Centers for Disease Control and Prevention (CDC)

-The mission of the CDC is to promote health and quality of life by preventing and controlling disease, injury, and disability.
-Call: (800) CDC-INFO
+The CDC (the national public health institute of the United States) promotes health and quality of life by preventing and controlling disease, injury, and disability.

 Maternal and Child Health Bureau

 This U.S. government agency is charged with promoting and improving the health of mothers and children.

 U.S. Food and Drug Administration (FDA)

 The FDA is responsible for protecting the public health by ensuring the safety, efficacy, and security of human and veterinary drugs, biological products, medical devices, our nation's food supply, cosmetics, and products that emit radiation.